 7. Coupons aren’t free

 Don’t think those “free” coupons you get with your grocery receipt come without a cost.

 Most are generated as part of elaborate loyalty programs that track dozens of data points like what time of day you shop, how much you spend on average, which in-store services you use and whether you have kids.

-In addition to using it themselves, many stores sell your information at a steep profit.
-In exchange for those discounts, you’re handing over a big slice of your privacy.
+In addition to using it themselves, stores may sell your information.
+In exchange for those discounts, you could be handing over a big slice of your privacy.